Town Meeting & Local Elections

 Locate Your Polling Place

-Please use the above listing to locate your polling place for the primary or general election.
+Please use the above listing to locate your polling place for annual meeting, the August statewide primary or the November general election.

-These locations were provided to our office by the town or city clerk for the primary and general elections.
-The file will be updated before each primary and general election year.
-Prior to the 2015 annual meetings, annual meeting polling locations will be included in a separate listing on this page.
+These locations were provided to our office by the town or city clerk.
 If you have any questions about this listing, please contact the clerk directly.

 All polls in Vermont open between 6 and 10 a.m. and close at 7 p.m.